Revised on: November 15, 2021

 Once an engagement pathway has been agreed to, WorkFirst staff indicate what activities the participant is engaging in by checking boxes under the WorkFirst Activities referred to area of the Navigation section, and documenting the discussion in the free form text field.

-For participants who are in non-compliance sanction and wish to reengage in the program, or who left TANF and then return to the program, staff are required to complete a new comprehensive evaluation with the participant, using the PDT.
+For participants who are in non-compliance sanction and wish to reengage in the program, or who exit TANF and then return to the program, WorkFirst staff are required to complete a new comprehensive evaluation with the participant, using the PDT.
 This includes households that were terminated from TANF due to non-compliance sanction (see WFHB 3.5.3).

 WorkFirst staff offer a referral to First Steps for pregnant dependent minors (see WFHB 5.1.17).

-CSD staff must follow the policy for mandatory reporting of suspected child abuse, neglect or child rape in the EA-Z Manual, Child Abuse and Neglect Reporting when a participant reports a pregnant minor dependent child.
+WorkFirst staff must follow the policy for mandatory reporting of suspected child abuse, neglect or child rape in the EA-Z Manual, Child Abuse and Neglect Reporting when a participant reports a pregnant minor dependent child.
 Under the mandatory reporting policy:

-Using the PDT to complete a comprehensive evaluation at financial intake, WorkFirst staff:
+When using the PDT to complete a comprehensive evaluation at financial intake, WorkFirst staff: